 1. Find your niche & voice

-Just like any other piece of content, you’ll generate the most interest by creating targeted, authentic and unique content for listeners.
+Just like any other piece of content, you’ll generate the most interest by creating targeted, authentic and unique episodes for listeners.
 In today’s attention economy, people have a limited amount of time to spend on entertainment, whether that’s television, streaming services or podcasts.
 Why should they spend it with you?

 Two out of three “super listeners” identified by Edison said that it’s important or very important to watch or listen to unique content you can’t get anywhere else.